tuura/plato/doc/manual.md

 -   `<path-to-concepts-file>` - This is the path pointing to the file containing the concepts to be translated.

 -   `[--include/-i]` - This is used to include other concept files which the concept file to translate imports, to use concepts specified in outside concepts files.

 -   `[OPTIONS]` - This is for some optional commands, `--fsm/-f` will translate the concept specification to an FSM, or `--help/-h` for a help message.
 Without any options, the tool will translate a specification to an STG automatically.

-When running plato from command line, as long as the paths to the translate code, the concepts file and the `stack.yaml` file are correct, it doesn’t matter which directory the tool is run from.
+When running Plato from command line, as long as the paths to the translate code, the concepts file and the `stack.yaml` file are correct, it doesn’t matter which directory the tool is run from.
 The `stack.yaml` file is located in the base of the concepts directory.